Lane Departure Warnings Proven to Be Effective in Reducing Accidents

 The IIHS noted that the true effectiveness of lane-departure warnings may be even higher.
 While the statistics from the most recent study show the crash rates of all vehicles that came equipped with lane-departure warning systems, researchers can’t know whether the systems were active or disabled at the time of the accident.
 Since many car owners disable these systems, it is possible that making them impossible to disable would further decrease the rates of head-on and sideswipe accidents.

-If you’ve been hurt in a sideswipe accident or head-on crash in New York, find out if you’re entitled to money damages for your injuries by contacting the seasoned, dedicated, and effective Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a free consultation, in Marlboro at 845-236-4411, or in Kingston at 845-331-4100.
+If you’ve been hurt in a sideswipe accident or head-on crash in New York, find out if you’re entitled to money damages for your injuries by contacting a seasoned, dedicated, and effective Kingston car accident lawyer of Rusk, Wadlin, Heppner & Martuscello, LLP for a free consultation, in Marlboro at 845-236-4411, or in Kingston at 845-331-4100.